4j4y29/Smart_Mirror/README.md

 ```bash
 bash final.sh
 ```
-Calls Python script in infinite loop to allow user to quit out of the Python script with the "Quit" command.
+Calls `main.py` script in infinite loop to allow user to quit out of the Python script with the "Quit" command.
 Allows for other users to authenticate to the mirror.